List of recurring The Mighty Boosh characters: Howard Moon

 Howard Tommy Jerry Moon is portrayed by Julian Barratt.
 Howard is an aspiring musician, actor, poet, novelist and photographer.
 In the first series he works at the Zooniverse as a zookeeper, alongside Vince.
 In the second series, Howard and Vince have left the zoo and formed a band together.
 He is vain, despite being described as "generic-looking" and often makes outrageous claims which often turn out to be true (he claims, for instance, to have turned down a lucrative offer extended by Walt Disney himself to sort all of Disney's felt-tip pens).
 He is unlucky in love, and in series one is in love with reptile keeper, Mrs Gideon.
-In the series three episode Party, it is revealed that he is a virgin.
+In the series three episode "Party", it is revealed that he is a virgin.
 Later in the episode Vince and Howard share a kiss in order to save Vince's life, leading Howard to announce that he has now discovered his own homosexuality and is in love with Vince.
 Vince is horrified, but he becomes jealous moments later when Howard begins flirting with a girl.

 Whenever Howard is near to death, he pleads not to die, saying, "Don't kill me.
-I've got so much to give."
+I've got so much to give".
 While Vince is always dressed very flashily and into the current fashion, Howard tends to look unkempt and shabby.
 In the episode "Killeroo", Howard possesses an unseen disfigurement on his torso.

 Howard and Vince tease each other constantly, but there is a deep bond between them and both have demonstrated repeatedly that they will risk death to rescue each other from various dangerous situations.
-When facing death, the two will often reminisce about very mundane things – "like that one time they ate soup".
+When facing death, the two will often reminisce about very mundane things—"like that one time they ate soup".
 This usually leads into a 'crimp': a short, completely random song and dance that quickly strays off-topic and often involves harmony.

 Howard's exact age is uncertain.
-In the episode "Party" when Vince tells him that fifty isn't that old, he corrects Vince by telling him that he is only thirty-two and goes on to state that that is ten years older than Vince is.
-Yet in "Fountain of Youth", during a flashback to the pair's school days, he exclaims that he is the same age as Vince, despite looking much older, and it's mentioned several times throughout the series that they went to both primary school and college together.
+In the episode "Party" when Vince tells him that fifty is not that old, he corrects Vince by telling him that he is only thirty-two and goes on to state that that is ten years older than Vince is.
+Yet in "Fountain of Youth", during a flashback to the pair's school days, he exclaims that he is the same age as Vince, despite looking much older, and it is mentioned several times throughout the series that they went to both primary school and college together.